-- (1) Every person is responsible for all actions performed using his/her user account. - (2) The passwords used for the use of IT systems of the University of Göttingen Foundation must not be identical or similar to passwords used for the usage of other IT systems. - (3) The following must be observed when dealing with passwords: - (a) Passwords must not be saved on programmable function keys. - (b) Saving passwords for IT systems of the University of Göttingen Foundation in applications, especially browsers, is generally not permitted.
-If exception regulations allow storage, then access to the password memory must be secured with a master password. - (c) If passwords cannot simply be memorised, for example because of their large number, but have to be noted, they have to be saved in a password manager with a secure master password. - (d) Writing down of passwords on paper must be avoided.
-If writing down of passwords cannot be avoided, the passwords must be kept at least as securely as a bank card or bank note. - (e) A password must be changed if it has become known to unauthorised persons.
+- (ii) If a person who knows the password of a functional account leaves, the password of the functional account must be changed. - (d) A password must be entered unobserved. - (4) The following rules apply to storing passwords in IT systems: - (a) Storing official passwords in applications, especially browsers, or on programmable function keys is principally not permitted. - (b) The following exemptions to the prohibition on storing official passwords apply: - (iii) Saving a work password in the Eduroam configuration is permitted on desktop and laptop systems and on smartphones. - (iv) It is permitted to store official passwords for email access on a smartphone. - (v) The storage of official passwords in a password manager with a secure master password in accordance with the regulation on password strength in paragraph (7)is permitted.
+Longer passwords as master passwords are recommended. - (5) The following rules apply to writing down passwords on paper - (a) Writing down of passwords on paper must be avoided. - (b) If writing down of passwords cannot be avoided, the passwords must be kept at least as securely as a bank card or bank note. - (c) Leaving a password in a sealed envelope in a safe under the supervision of the entity for which the account holder works is permitted - (6) Rules for changing passwords: - (a) A password must be changed if it has become known to unauthorised persons. - (b) Initial passwords must be changed immediately before using the services. - (c) Old passwords may not be reused. - (d) New passwords and previously used passwords must differ significantly; in particular, there must be no systematic connections through which the new password could be derived from the previous password. - (7) Unless other rules have been explicitly enacted for certain passwords, the following password requirements apply: - (a) Letters and/or character sequences that are common or easy to guess, such as names, license plate numbers, birth dates, individual words in German or a different language or only slightly varied versions of such character strings, must not be used. - (b) The password must have at least 8 characters.
+A length of at least 10 characters is recommended. - (c) Each password must contain at least one upper case and one lower case letter, one number and one special character.

-- (f) Ensure that passwords are not observed by others when entered. - (4) If an IT system or an application does not prompt a password change or explicit rules have not been laid down for this, the following rules for password change must be followed: - (a) The password must be changed regularly.
-A period of three months to one year is recommended as the deadline for changing passwords. - (b) New passwords must differ significantly from the old passwords over several change cycles. - (5) If an IT system or an application does not prompt password rules or explicit rules have not been laid down for certain passwords, the following rules for password strength must be followed: - (a) Letters and/or character sequences that are common or easy to guess, such as names, license plate numbers, birth dates, individual words in German or a different language or only slightly varied versions of such character strings, must not be used. - (b) The password must have at least 8 characters.
-A length of 10 characters is recommended. - (c) Every password must contain at least one upper case and one lower case letter, one number and one special character. - (d) Alternatively, it is possible to deviate from (c) if it is ensured that the selected password is just as secure, for example because it is longer, as the one that is selected as per (b) and (c). - (6) If, for unexplained reasons, a user does not get access to the system when logging in with his/her password, this could indicate that an attempt has been made to determine the password by trial and error to gain illegal access to the system.
-Such incidents must be reported to the competent superior and the IT staff (see A.2). - (7) If a user forgets his or her password, he or she shall request a reset from the responsible IT staff or, if available, via self-service functions without repeated attempts.
+- (d) Alternatively, it is possible to deviate from (c) if it is ensured that the selected password is just as secure, for example because it is longer, as the one that is selected as per (b) and (c). - (8) If, for unexplained reasons, a user does not get access to the system when logging in with his/her password, this could indicate that an attempt has been made to determine the password by trial and error to gain illegal access to the system.
+Such incidents must be reported to the competent superior and the IT staff (see A.2). - (9) If a user forgets his or her password, he or she shall request a reset from the responsible IT staff or, if available, via self-service functions without repeated attempts.
 This provision is intended to prevent the process from being logged and treated as an attempted intrusion.